-Students at Rock Valley College who have credits from another college and plan to earn a degree/certificate at RVC should submit an official transcript, in a sealed envelope from the issuing institution, to the Records and Registration Office, along with a transcript evaluation request form.
+Students at Rock Valley College who have credits from another college and plan to earn a degree/certificate at RVC should submit an official transcript, including any developmental courses taken which are used at Rock Valley College for placement, in a sealed envelope from the issuing institution, to the Records and Registration Office, along with a transcript evaluation request form.
 The transcript evaluation form is available in the Records and Registration Office located on the second floor of the Student Center.
-Evaluations may take four to six weeks after receipt of all materials.
+Evaluations may take four (4) to six (6) weeks after receipt of all materials.